suxil/rsql/README.md

 ## License

-The project is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+The project is released under of the MIT License